twitter/communitynotes/content/ranking-notes.md

 ## Status Stabilization

-As Community Notes has scaled from inception to global availability we've seen an increasing number of notes and reviews spanning a widening array of topics.
+As Community Notes has scaled from inception to global availability we've seen an increasing number of notes and ratings spanning a widening array of topics.
-With the increased volume of community contributions, ranking data for older and newer notes has diverged: newer notes are able to receive more reviews from a wider range of contributors while the available ranking data for older notes remains more limited.
+With the increased volume of community contributions, ranking data for older and newer notes has diverged: newer notes are able to receive more ratings from a wider range of contributors while the available ranking data for older notes remains more limited.
 As older data comprise an increasingly small fraction of the dataset, ranking results have tended to fluctuate and some notes have lost Helpful status.

 To maintain Helpful note quality as Community Notes continues to grow, we are adding logic which stabilizes the status of a note once the note is two weeks old.